Identity Numbers for Foreign Students

 Social Security Number in Connection with a Residence Permit

-Foregin students can also ask to be registered in the Population Information System when applying for a residence permit or a residence card.
-Please note that registration is possible only if you are issued with a residence permit and you fulfil the requirements for registration.
+Foreign students can also ask to be registered in the Population Information System when applying for a residence permit or a residence card.
+Please note that registration is possible only if you are issued with a residence permit and you fullfill the requirements for registration.

 If you receive a residence permit and you have applied for a personal identity code in connection with your application, you will be registered in the Population Information System with the information on your travel document (for example your passport or identity card).
 Therefore, it is important that you spell your name on the application form or on a separate registration application form exactly the same way as it is spelled in your travel document.